JuliaAI/ScientificTypes.jl/README.md

 :e  --  Union{Missing, Unknown}
 ```

-this uses the default "MLJ convention" to attribute a scitype.
+this uses the default "MLJ convention" to attribute a scitype (cf. [docs](https://alan-turing-institute.github.io/ScientificTypes.jl/dev/#The-MLJ-convention-1)).

 Now you could want to specify that `b` is actually a `Count`, and that `d` and `e` are `Multiclass`; this is done with the `coerce` function: